-> Capt.
+Capt.
 Manohar Vinayak Namjoshi, Chief Test Pilot of Hindustan Aircraft and one of India’s leading aviators was flying the HAL HT-2 and putting her through the maneuvers and aerobatics exercises in preparation for the air show 2 days later.
 They were scheduled to perform in the presence of His Highness, Sri Jayachamarajendra Wodeyar Bahadur, the Maharajah of Mysore.
 Capt.
-Namjoshi had earlier flown and tested the De Havilland Vampire and after alighting from that, he had proceeded to take the 2-seater, HT-2 on a flight.
+Namjoshi had earlier flown and tested the De Havilland Vampire.
+After alighting from that, he proceeded to take the 2-seater, HT-2 on a flight.

 As he made his final approach, a DeHavilland Vampire jet that was behind him, began to climb.
 Right below was Capt.
-Namjoshi’s light weight HAL HT-2 which got caught in the slipstream of the Vampire jet causing the HT-2 tail to fall off.
-My father and his colleagues heard a loud, ominous boom and saw the plane, crash towards the end of the runway.
-He was a mere 300 feet away from the site of the tragedy.
-In a flash, the life and legacy of one of India’s greatest aviators, master test pilot (and patriot), had been snuffed out.
+Namjoshi’s light weight HAL HT-2.
+In a tragic turn of events, his aircraft was caught in the slipstream of the Vampire jet that was climbing.
+This caused the HT-2 tail to fall off.
+My father and his colleagues heard a loud, boom and saw the plane, crash towards the end of the runway.
+Dad was a mere 300 feet away from the site of the accident.
+In a flash, the life and legacy of one of India’s greatest aviators had been snuffed out.

 And then, I stumbled upon a gem called: Past to Present: A Reporter’s Story Of War, Spies, People, And Politics by William Stevenson.
 In chapter 29, he narrates the story of Sputnik and The Death of A Great Indian Aviator.
 This was the first source of online information that finally revealed the cause of this crash.
 I also found heartfelt, eloquent homage to one of India’s national heroes, who not only commanded war birds but also took on the arrogance of Nikita Khrushchev.